Geraldo Perdomo Preview, Player Props: Diamondbacks vs. Reds

 Reds Pitching Rankings

-- The Reds give up the fourth-most home runs in baseball (181 total, 1.4 per game).
+- Reds pitchers combine to surrender the fourth-most home runs in baseball (182 total, 1.4 per game).

-- Cruz will make his first start of the season for the Reds.

-- The 33-year-old right-hander has 46 appearances out of the bullpen this season.

 © 2023 Data Skrive.
 All rights reserved.